Ida-2014

 Grade: A-

-The film is highly interpretive and every character can be analyzed.
+The film is highly interpretive, and every character can be analyzed.

 Is the mother simply a wealthy, bored housewife or much more than that?
 This character might have been explored more thoroughly.

-The daughter, Odessa, approximately, sixteen years old, becomes depressed after her liaison.
+The daughter, Odessa, approximately sixteen years old, becomes depressed after her liaison.
 The frightened, weak son appears to have a crisis and is consoled by the stranger in a loving, tender fashion.

 Interestingly, the film at the time was resoundingly denounced by the Vatican, which took offense at the controversial tone of the film and its focus on “obscenity”.

 Could this be because of some people’s interpretation of “the visitor” as being a Christ-like figure?
-One must argue the difference between “obscenity” and “art” after viewing this groundbreaking and visionary film.
-I viewed Teorema as a thought-provoking experience and did not feel as if the film was going for shock value.
-The film is lightweight in this regard compared to the hauntingly brutal Salo, which followed years later.
+One must argue for the distinction between “obscenity” and “art” after viewing this groundbreaking, visionary film.
+I found Teorema to be a thought-provoking film and did not feel the movie was going for shock value.

-Teorema delves into the psychological abyss and portrays an Italian family as more than wealthy- they are people with emotions, fears, desires, and complexities.
+Teorema (1968) delves into the psychological abyss and portrays an Italian family as more than wealthy- they are people with emotions, fears, desires, and complexities.

 Not for mainstream audiences, but meant for lovers of interpretive film, it can be debated and discussed for ages to come.